actionsdemos/calculator/README.md

 To build, simply:

 1. Runs `npm install` to install dependencies.
-2. Runs `npm test` to run Mocha and execute the unit tests.
+2. Runs `npm test` to run Mocha and execute the unit tests